 As a tourist you will need your passport, your visa stamp and a valid international driving licence.

 Most rental car companies will offer CDW insurance as standard (Collision Damage Waiver) However be sure to check exactly what insurance comes with your specific rental company.

-What to Remember Before you Leave
+What To Remember Before You Leave

-If your headed to Dubai onholidays check if you require any visas to enter the country.
+If your headed to Dubai o nholidays check if you require any visas to enter the country.
 Make sure you organise professional house sitters to left after your pets and home.
 Lastly ensure you pack light and airy clothing that ensures you are modestly covered.